The KP Wolfpack fosters honest relationships built on faith, trust, and vulnerability.

 The initiation journey begins with a 2-week student orientation where young men learn the value of teamwork, collaboration, and brotherhood.
 A 4-day camping trip on the Peshtigo River is one of the many rites of passage before getting accepted into a pack.

-One specific example is our brotherhood council, which is a group of 7 or 8 boys that meets on a weekly basis to hear student feedback and make decisions around next steps.
-The brotherhood council also gets involved in mentoring and counseling, tutoring, event planning and clubs.
+Our brotherhood council is a group of students that meet on a weekly basis to hear student feedback and make decisions around next steps.
+The brotherhood council also gets involved in mentoring and counseling, tutoring, event planning, and clubs.

 Kingdom Prep Packs

-Our kids will be trained on how to become a successful mentor from their mentors and educators.
-Our kids have been used to relay messages and discuss topics arranged by the staff members.
-Topics included but not limited to: study habits, time management, effects of late homework, zeros in the grade book, understanding policies, thank you notes, and setting up priorities or goals.
+From their own mentors and educators, our young men are trained on how to become a successful mentor themselves.
+Our students discuss topics arranged by the staff members, including but not limited to: study habits, time management, effects of late homework, zeros in the grade book, understanding policies, thank you notes, and setting up priorities or goals.

-This is a minimum of once a month commitment were our kids live and grow together with others.
+This is a minimum of once a month commitment were our students live and grow together with others.